OscarS05/Trello-like-project-api/README.md

   - Unit test with: `npm run test`
   - E2E test with: `npm run e2e`

-  **Remember**: Make sure to have the .env.e2e environment file properly configured.
+  **Remember**: After downloading the project make sure that the .env.e2e file is in the repository to be able to run the tests.

 ---